Taravatsh/Movies-ETL/README.md

 ### Extract and Transform the Wikipedia Data

 In this portion of the project extraction and transformation of the Wikipedia data was performed for merging it with the Kaggle metadata.
-The transformation process was carried using python list comprehension, regular expressions as well as **apply()** and **map()** methods with lambda functions.
+The transformation process was carried out using python list comprehensions, regular expressions as well as **apply()** and **map()** methods with lambda functions.
 Furthermore, the **wiki_movies** DataFrame was cleaned by cleaning the box office, budget, release date and running time columns.
 Figure below displays the cleaned **wiki_movies_df**.
 As it can be seen, the columns were reduced from **193** to only **23** columns.

 ![The cleaned wiki_movies_df](Resources/wiki_movies_df_clean.png)